manish-singh-bisht/mini-order-tracker/README.md

 # mini-order-tracker
-This is a take home assignment
+This is a take home assignment.